10 simple ways to recognise heat exhaustion in chickens.

 7. The chicken becomes listless, droopy and disinterested.

-Never seen a soft-shelled egg?
-Here's a short video from a friend of mine, Tim Daniels of PoultryKeeper.com, showing what they look like.
+Here's a short video from my friend, Tim Daniels of PoultryKeeper.com, showing exactly what they look like.

 9. Staggering, disorientation and seizures.